KalamPinjar/DfinityNFT/README.md

 DfinityNFT provides a decentralized marketplace where users can interact with non-fungible tokens (NFTs) using KAR cryptocurrency.
 The project integrates seamlessly with the Internet Computer blockchain to ensure high security, transparency, and immutability.

 # Features
- -Decentralized NFT marketplace
+  + Decentralized NFT marketplace
--Proprietary KAR cryptocurrency
+  + Proprietary KAR cryptocurrency
--User-friendly interface built with React
+  + User-friendly interface built with React
--Robust backend developed with Motoko
+  + Robust backend developed with Motoko
--Secure wallet integration
+  + Secure wallet integration
--Community engagement features
+  + Community engagement features

 # Prerequisites

 Before you begin, ensure you have met the following requirements:

--Node.js: Install Node.js and npm from nodejs.org
+  + Node.js: Install Node.js and npm from nodejs.org
--DFINITY SDK: Follow the installation guide at DFINITY SDK -Visual Studio Code (VSCode): Install VSCode
+  + DFINITY SDK: Follow the installation guide at DFINITY SDK
+  + Visual Studio Code (VSCode): Install VSCode
--WSL (Windows Subsystem for Linux): Enable and install WSL if you are on Windows.
+  + WSL (Windows Subsystem for Linux): Enable and install WSL if you are on Windows.
 Follow the guide here.

 # To Install and Run the Project